 In May 2018, the Town of Fuquay-Varina received a Locally Administered Project Program (LAPP) grant from the Capital Area Metropolitan Planning Organization (CAMPO) for improvements at the intersection of Old Honeycutt Road and Purfoy Road.
 The total project is expected to cost $1,218,500 of which the LAPP grant will fund 75% of the cost or $913,875.
 The Town of Fuquay-Varina will provide $304,625 or 25% of the total project cost to be paid from bond proceeds.

-In Oct.
-2018, the Town Board award a contract to Kimley-Horn for design and permitting of this project with construction anticipated to begin by early fall of 2019 and completion expected during the first half of 2020.
+The Town Board award a contract to Kimley-Horn in Oct.
+2018, for design and permitting of this project with construction anticipated to begin by early fall of 2019 and completion expected during the first half of 2020.

 Sunset Lake Road / Bass Lake Road /Hilltop Needmore Road

 In November 2015, voters overwhelming approved $21 million in transportation bonds to pay for new roads with the goal of improving traffic congestion in critical areas.
-Voter approval allows the Town to sell bonds in order to establish funding for the proposed projects but before the Town Board can vote to issue the bonds, many steps need to be completed prior to beginning construction.
+Voter approval allows the Town to sell bonds in order to establish funding.

-In 2016, the Town secured $12,335,000 in grants and appropriations for transportation projects.
+Over the past five years, the town has received $15,199,000 in grant funding from CAMPO.
 Leveraging local dollars with outside funding helps our money go further.
 It has also kept our tax rate lower (actual tax $0.4325 vs. proposed tax $0.4525) than advertised and approved in the 2015 bond referendum.
 In essence, the town is delivering more with less.